For your customers

 Tree of Life managed to bring 40 managers onto Freshdesk within a week to manage digital inquiries.
 Collaboration features within Freshdesk, made context sharing easy, allowing managers to jump in anytime to help the support team with specific requests.

-“Store managers were extra labor that we needed to utilize, so by adding them as agents on Freshchat, we diverted questions from certain schools to them”
+“Store managers were extra labor that we needed to utilize, so by adding them as agents on Freshchat (now Freshdesk Messaging), we diverted questions from certain schools to them”

 Freshesk’s flexibility in adding agent licenses coupled with its intuitive UI allowed for the newly onboarded agents to pick up the product quickly and work for the customer.
 This temporary setup has shown the team a possible way forward for dealing with seasonal surges in customer issues in the future